American Physical Society Sites|APS|Journals|Physics Magazine

 I'm a math major.
 Am I eligible to apply?

-We do not have any research projects currently in these areas, and your application would unfortunately not be considered.
+No, we do not have any research projects currently in these areas.

 How much will I be paid for the summer?

-Interns are paid a competitive industrial salary, which averages around $8000 or more for the summer.
+Interns are paid a competitive industrial salary of around $8,000 or more for the summer.